Skip to content

 Secrets And Config

-Initialize the local config home first:
+Initialize the local client home and tracked server config first:

 uv run tidal init

-Put secrets in ~/.tidal/.env:
+Put client secrets in ~/.tidal/cli/.env:

 RPC_URL=https://...

-• scanner and API server defaults
+• scanner defaults

 Settings precedence is:

-environment variables > ~/.tidal/config.yaml > Python defaults
+environment variables > config/server.yaml > Python defaults

 See Configuration for the full schema.